vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_ssh_access.md

        The credentials that you provide must have the following privilege on the endpoint VM:<pre>Virtual machine.Guest Operations.Guest Operation Program Execution</pre>
    - Specify the ID or name of the VCH to debug.
    - Potentially provide the thumbprint of the vCenter Server or ESXi host certificate.
+Use upper-case letters and colon delimitation in the thumbprint.
+Do not use space delimitation.
    - Specify the `--rootpw` option.
 Wrap the password in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes shell characters such as `$`, `!` or `%`.
    - Authorize SSH access by specifying `--enable-ssh`.
    - Optionally, specify the `--authorized-key` option to upload a public key file to `/root/.ssh/authorized_keys` folder in the endpoint VM.
 Include the name of the `*.pub` file in the path.